Nepiki/Guides/(WIP)-Tim-Burton's-The-Nightmare-Before-Christmas:-Oogie's-Revenge-(PS2).md

 For the boss fight, refer to <code>Skellinton's Revenge</code> to learn more about it.

 **!-Count**\
 You don't need to taunt the enemies to get these.
-You can get these instead by doing a full combo on the dance with Shadow Oogie.
+You can get these by entering Dance Mode against Shadow Oogie.

 <img align="left" width="72" height="72" src="https://media.retroachievements.org/Badge/248563.png">